Pumpkin Protein Pancakes

 Instructions

-• Spray oil in a non-stick pan and place over medium heat.
-Once hot, drop spoonfuls of the pancake batter in the pan and cover immediately.
-Cook for 2-3 minutes, before flipping and cooking for a further minute or two.
+• Spray oil in a non-stick pan or skillet and place over medium heat.
+Once hot, drop spoonfuls of the pancake batter onto the pan and cover it immediately.
+Cook for 2-3 minutes before flipping and cooking for another minute.

-• Remove the pancakes off the pan.
+• Remove the pancakes from the pan.
 Repeat the process until all the batter is used up.

 Notes